linode/docs/docs/game-servers/garrys-mod-server-on-centos-7.md

 ### Server Config File

 The default `server.cfg` file is blank, and any configuration options you want to specify for the server must be added.
-This are optional, but below is a sane starting point.
+This is optional, but below is a sane starting point.

 {{< file "~/Steam/gmod/garrysmod/cfg/server.cfg" >}}
 hostname "server_hostname"